The Legal System and the Separation of Powers

 The Separation of Powers

 The Constitution provides for a tripartite separation of powers: the Legislature, the Executive and the Judiciary.
+The Government is the organ of State exercising the executive power of government, the two houses of parliament comprising the Oireachtas (of which the President is the titular head, in addition to his or her constitutional status as Head of State) exercise the legislative power of government, and the courts established by Article 34 of the Constitution exercise the judicial power of government.
 This ensures that no one organ of State may interfere with the functions ascribed to the other two.
 Articles 12 to 14 set out the functions of the President of Ireland, who is the Head of State.
 The powers vested in the President are largely ceremonial although several discretionary powers are also provided for under the terms of the Constitution.
 Notwithstanding the separation of powers the Courts exercise a constitutional function in reviewing the constitutionality and legality of actions of the other organs of State.

 (i) The Legislature